datagrok-ai/public/packages/Curves/README.md

 an array of strings.

-Also, there are two functions: `getInitialParameters`, which takes arrays of x and y and returns determined initial parameters values, and `function`, which takes the array of parameters and given x coordinate and returns the result of the fit function.
+Also, there are two functions: `getInitialParameters`, which takes arrays of x and y and returns determined initial parameter values, and `function`, which takes the array of parameters and given x coordinate and returns the result of the fit function.
 These functions are written as JavaScript arrow function expressions.

 ![custom-fit-function](./img/custom-fit-function.gif)